Skip to content

 Why These Frameworks?

 • NIST (National Institute of Standards and Technology): This is a U.S. government agency.
 Their publication, NIST SP 800-86 (Guide to Integrating Forensic Techniques into Incident Response), is considered the standard for digital forensics.
-When you testify in court, being able to say, "I followed the procedure established by the National Institute of Standards and Technology," carries immense weight.
+When you testify in court, being able to say, "I followed the procedure established by the National Institute of Standards and Technology," provides significant credibility.
 It satisfies the requirement for standardized, repeatable methods.

 • International Organization for Standardization (ISO): A globally recognized non-governmental body that develops voluntary, consensus-based international standards to ensure quality, safety, and efficiency across almost every industry.
 In the context of digital forensics, ISO provides the critical "rulebook" that allows investigators from different countries and jurisdictions to operate under a unified framework.
 Specifically, standards like ISO/IEC 27037 establish rigorous guidelines for the identification, collection, acquisition, and preservation of digital evidence, ensuring that the handling of data is consistent and scientifically valid.